alfredscyriac/arogyam/README.md

 ## Developer Notes

-**Developer**: [Alfred Siby Cyriac](https://www.linkedin.com/in/alfredsiby-cyriac/) **Notes**: This was very much a passion project for me.
+**Developer**: [Alfred Siby Cyriac](https://www.linkedin.com/in/alfredsiby-cyriac/) This was very much a passion project for me.
 I am extremely drawn to the intersection between software and healthcare and saw this project as a tool that can truly help individuals.
 Currently, as of October 14th, 2025 the projects core functionalities are complete but the project is not yet deployed.
 I hope to deploy this project in the near future after fine tunning somethings and hope to grow a real user base for Arogyam.
 I started this project on July 30th, 2025 and saw it as a learning opportunity for me to understand how large scalable software is built.
 I am very proud of the current outcome and hope to keep improving upon it in my free time.
 ---

 ## Contributing